Mr. Bershteyn’s recent antitrust litigation representations include:

 - Stilwell Value LLC and Joseph Stilwell in the first litigation challenging the constitutionality of the Securities and Exchange Commission’s administrative law judges under Article II of the U.S. Constitution.
 In 2015, the Stilwell settlement was shortlisted for the Financial Times' North America Innovative Lawyers report’s award for Protecting Client’s Business;

-- California Association of Postsecondary Schools in litigation challenging a regulation by the Department of Education;
+- California Association of Postsecondary Schools in litigation challenging a regulation by the Department of Education; and

 - Estée Lauder in appellate litigation involving putative consumer fraud class actions.